-Our business is a seasonal business as a result of our China-based production.
+Our business is seasonal as a result of our China-based production.
 For the first calendar quarter, we are not able to ship our products from China due to the hiatus as a result of their New Year holidays.
 We typically make up the lost sales from the first calendar quarter in the subsequent quarters.